barbazul/1kfa/mod_guide_player.md

 ## Interpreting the result of a flip

-When a player's character performs a move, the player executes a flip, and the GM interprets the narrative result, based on the text of the move card.
+When a player's character performs a move, the player executes a flip, and the GM leads the table interpreting the narrative result, based on the text of the move card.

 ![flip results](images/flip_results.png){ width=2.5inch }